securebitsorg/securebitsorg.github.io/content/posts/windows/windows-powershell.en.md

 In this example, I will show you how to install the core version on the following three Linux systems:
 **Ubuntu 18.04 or newer, Debian 10 or newer, and Kali Linux**
 Info:
-Many other distributions are also supported, but listing every single installation instruction here would be too much.
+Many other distributions are also supported, but listing every /posts/windows/cmd-commands-at-a-glance/single installation instruction here would be too much.
 Help for other platforms can be found here on [this Microsoft page.](https://docs.microsoft.com/de-de/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-6)

 ### Installing Windows PowerShell – Installation on Ubuntu 18.04 or higher